 While on the page the customer will review the product to learn more about it.

-Once they have time to weigh their decision, some of the people that land on the merchant’s website will choose to complete their purchase.
+Once they have time to weigh their decision, some of the people who land on the merchant’s website will choose to complete their purchase.

-There may be others that do not buy right away but eventually come back to complete their purchase.
+There may be others who do not buy right away but eventually come back to complete their purchase.